 One good way to know if you picked a good niche is to see how many categories your blog can have.

-- If you can't find any sub-topic, it’s just too narrow of a niche.
+If you can branch off into 5 sub-topics, that’s great.
+If you can find 10+ sub-topics, it’s too broad.- If you can’t find any sub-topic, it’s just too narrow of a niche.

 Rather than going nuts on finding the perfect blog niche, focus on catering to your ideal reader instead.

 Think about this.
 If your niche is nutrition, wouldn’t it stand to reason that your readers may also have interest in fitness too?

 There’s nothing wrong with trying different topics for a while.
 If you do, what you’ll find is that oftentimes your niche will find you, not the other way around.

 When you put your energy into solving the problems of your ideal reader, you can’t go wrong.